 PJ Erickson – Sugar Loaf Ford

-Valley Computer Solutions has been very helpful for my business since I moved to town in.
+Valley Computer Solutions has been very helpful for my business since I moved to town.
 They advise me on purchasing equipment that best fits my business needs.
 Valley Computer Solutions keeps all of my confidential client information safe and secure with offsite data Cloud storage and backup.
 When I need technical assistance, qualified technicians assist very promptly and professionally.
 My staff and I love working with them!

 Jennifer Knapp, Attorney at Law – Libera Knapp, P.A.

 Our business relies on remote employees and so we absolutely needed a venue to store all of our data securely and be totally certain it was protected and backed up.
 This also required a relatively seamless way in which our employees could attain access and had to be as quick as being on the premises.
 I was also looking for a solution to me having to pretend to be knowledgeable in the IT field and a solution for when things went wrong.